SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 > NOTE: That the class is annotated with `@Repository`.
 This is a feature of Spring that makes it possible to avoid a lot of boiler plate code and only write the implementation details for this data repository.
 It also makes it very easy to switch to another data storage, like a NoSQL database.

 Spring Data provides a convenient way for us to access data without having to write a lot of boiler plate code.
 One way to do that is to use a `JdbcTemplate`.
 First we need to autowire that as a member to `ProductRepository`.
-Add the following:
+Copy and paste the following code under the comment `//TODO: Autowire the jdbcTemplate here`:

 ~~~java
 @Autowired